 Aside from the Navy, for the purposes of defending our shores, and arguably the Marines as a department of the Navy, are permitted in the Constitution.
 The Air Force and space-based defense might be considered modern-day equivalents of the US Navy defense perimeter concept of the 18th century.
 We would need to amend the Constitution to make them legal, since in principle they are a defense shield; a high-tech extrapolation of the founders' intentions for a Navy -- defending our coasts.

-That being said, and without intending to upset Army members and Veterans, it needs to be clear that the Constitution does not permit a standing Army on U.S. soil.
-In Clause 15, the Law provides for State Citizen Militia to execute the Laws of the Union, suppress Insurrections, and repel Invasions; and in Clause 12, it states that Congress can only fund Militia ground operations for years at a time.
+That being said, and without intending to upset Army members and veterans, it needs to be clear that the Constitution does not permit a standing Army.
+In Clause 15, the Law provides for State Citizen Militia to execute the Laws of the Union, suppress Insurrections, and repel Invasions; and in Clause 12, it states that Congress can only fund Militia ground operations for two years at a time.

 What, sir, is the use of a militia?
 It is to prevent the establishment of a standing army, the bane of liberty.
 Whenever Governments mean to invade the rights and liberties of the people, they always attempt to destroy the militia, in order to raise an army upon their ruins.

-Army Veterans, keep in mind, this is not an overnight issue, and this does not mean that members of the Army do not have a place in the safekeeping of our nation.
-It will take years to legislate and train the Citizen Militia.
-And once formed and ready, active duty members of the Army can return to their homes of record to serve in their respective Citizen Militia, to protect their own homes, communities, and States.
-Their training and experiences will prove an essential and invaluable part of safeguarding our nation.
-And, they will no longer have to risk their lives in unconstitutional conflicts or deployments, and no longer be subject to the debatable motives of Congress, but to the needs of their own communities.
-If they have to fight, they will, but it will be protect Americans -- on American soil.
+Army veterans, keep in mind this is not an overnight issue.
+This does not mean that members of the Army do not have a place in safekeeping our republic.
+It will take years to pass legislation to form, and provide officers to train, the Citizen Militia.
+And once formed and ready, active duty members of the Army can return to their homes of record to serve in their respective Citizen Militia to protect their own homes, communities, and States.
+Their training and experience will prove invaluable to safeguarding our country.
+They will no longer risk their lives in unconstitutional conflicts or deployments; no longer be subject to the debatable motives of Congress, but to the needs of their own communities.
+If they have to fight, they will; but to protect Americans on American soil.

 We are not speaking of the Militia as the media has painted them.
-We are speaking of the Citizen Militia in the Constitution, legislated and funded by the State, comprised of citizens who want the means and tactical know how to protect their homes and communities, and if necessary be first responders in times of crisis and disaster like the volunteer fire departments.
+We are speaking of the Citizen Militia in the Constitution, legislated and funded by the State, comprised of citizens who want the means and tactical know-how to protect their homes and communities, and if necessary be first responders in times of crisis and disaster.
+Much like volunteer fire departments.

 AmericaAgain!
 Minutemen™ are members that want to help pass constitutionally prescribed legislation through our State courts to safeguard our communities and nation by restoring the Citizen Militia.
 There are two parts: Legislation and Training Affiliates.

-If your state legislature doesn't have a decent Militia statute, it's not fulfilling its role as assumed in the U.S. Constitution.
-AmericaAgain! wants to put you, a trained veteran, in position to repair that breach.
+If your state legislature doesn't have a statute enabling and providing for Citizen Militia, it stands in violation of the U.S. Constitution.
+AmericaAgain! wants to put you, trained veteran, in position to help repair that breach.